 RetroPie is a program that allows you to run old video games on your Raspberry Pi.

-Available in full distribution or as an overlay of Raspbian, it is quite simple to set up
+Available in full distribution or as an overlay of Raspbian, it’s simple to set up

 Purchasing one or more controllers and an SD card large enough might be an excellent choice to play comfortably